puckey/dance-tonite/src/components/About/content.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/9cG675fJlEo" frameborder="0" allowfullscreen></iframe>
 </div>

-Dance Tonite is an ever-changing VR collaboration by LCD Soundsystem and their fans featuring the band’s new song, “Tonite.”
-In it, you go from room to room experiencing a series of dance performances created entirely by fans.
+In Dance Tonite, you go from room to room experiencing a series of dance performances created entirely by fans.
 Using a new technology called WebVR, the experience is accessible from a single URL and works across platforms, giving the user a different role in the experience depending on their device.

 With Daydream View or other handheld VR headsets, you are on stage watching the experience unfold around you.
 With room-scale VR such as the HTC VIVE or Oculus Rift (which enable your physical movements to be reflected in your virtual environment), you are a performer.
 And without VR, you are in the audience getting a bird’s eye view perspective.

-Dance Tonite was created by artists Jonathan Puckey and Moniker in collaboration with the Data Arts Team, a specialized team within Google exploring the ongoing dialog between people and emerging technologies.
+Dance Tonite was created by artists Jonathan Puckey and Moniker in collaboration with the Data Arts Team, a specialized team within Google exploring the ongoing dialog between artists and emerging technologies.

 Take a look at the <a class="gallery-link">gallery of featured user contributions</a>.

 ## Technology
 Dance Tonite previews one of the most exciting developments in Chrome, WebVR, allowing anyone to take part in the experience.
 It’s built for the Web—no apps or downloads required.

-To learn more about how this was made, read the technical deep dive or view the [open source project code](https://github.com/puckey/dance-tonite).
+To learn more about how this was made, read the technical deep dive or view the open source [project code](https://github.com/puckey/dance-tonite).

 <div class="column-wrapper">
   <div>